Important: Are you on Google+? Then friend me (opens in a new window), Shaun Letang, for all the latest guides.

 Neither of the above are traps you want to fall into, so try not to put too much emphasis on rhyming.
 Instead, mix rhyming and flowing, something that’s again covered in the above guide I just linked to.
 This will allow you to use more words in your rhymes, and not limit the things you can rap about.

-Another advantage of not insisting on rhyming figures is that it can become a stylistic quirk of yours.
+Another advantage of not insisting on rhyming every lyric is that it can become a stylistic quirk of yours.
 That will make you stand out from the droves of others who aren’t giving much attention to their lyrics.

 Good Rap Lyrics Should Have A Beginning, Middle And End (Tell A Story)